Skip to main content

 Semester 7 Semester 8

-Current Concepts in Sports Rehabilitation and Athletic Therapy (M) Clinical Placement and Professional Practice (M)
+Professional Practice - Sports Rehabilitation and Athletic Therapy (M) Clinical Studies and Placement - Sports Rehabilitation and Athletic Therapy (M)

 Differential Diagnosis (M) Research Project and Dissertation (M)